 With additional reporting by Michele Cohen Marill.

 Though school district officials had instructed him not to speak with the media, a Paulding County High School teacher recently felt compelled to explain what the first weeks of face-to-face classes had been like.
-Unlike North Paulding High School about 15 miles away—the one that attracted national headlines and scorn from Dr. Anthony Fauci when of its crowded hallways and unmasked students drew internet infamy, prior to its temporary closure and —the Dallas school had weathered the initial days of the semester in relative calm.
+Unlike North Paulding High School about 15 miles away—the one that attracted national headlines and scorn from Dr. Anthony Fauci when videos of its crowded hallways and unmasked students drew internet infamy, prior to its temporary closure and dozens of positive COVID-19 tests—the Dallas school had weathered the initial days of the semester in relative calm.
 Unless, as the teacher passionately explains, you had to actually stand before a classroom full of teenagers.

 The teacher’s voice rises and quakes in describing how much he’s concerned for teachers and students—and all of their extended families.
 With the absence of powerful unions in Georgia, he says a walk-out or strike isn’t an option, especially when so many colleagues feel that concerned teachers are just “being very silly.”